o108minmin/halberd/README.md

 # halberd

-halberd is Software Talk Subtitle Generator.
+halberd is Text To Speech Software Subtitle Generator.

 ## poc